Wolfe Island: History

 The island was part of the traditional hunting lands of the Tyendinaga Mohawk people and the original name of the island is Kawehnóhkwes tsi kawè:note ("Long Island Standing").
 The name is often given as "Ganounkouesnot", but this name makes no sense in the Tyendinaga Mohawk language.
 In 2021, the Township of Frontenac Islands voted officially to accept the name of Kawehnóhkwes tsi kawè:note and added it to the signs welcoming visitors to Wolfe Island.
 It was called Grand Island (Grande île) by the French.
-In a proclamation by the Lieutenant Governor of Upper Canada John Graves Simcoe on 16 July 1792, the island was renamed from Grand island to Wolfe island, after British General James Wolfe.
+In a proclamation by the Lieutenant Governor of Upper Canada John Graves Simcoe on 16 July 1792, the island was renamed from Grand Island to Wolfe Island, after British General James Wolfe.

-A scheme to ship goods from Cape Vincent, New York to Kingston in the mid 19th century by connecting Canadian and American railway systems required a canal to be dug across the island.
+A scheme to ship goods from Cape Vincent, New York to Kingston in the mid-19th century by connecting Canadian and American railway systems required a canal to be dug across the island.
 Since there was no direct railway link across the channels to the north and south of the island, boats were needed to ship the goods.
 A system of steamships towing barges carrying railway cars across the channels and through the canal was planned.
 Construction started in 1852.
 Although completed, the canal did not serve its intended purpose and stopped being used by 1892.

 It has been the site of various cheese factories, including one once operated by Kraft Foods.

 Infrastructure

-Wolfe Island has its own post office (K0H 2Y0) and telephone exchange (+1-613-385-).
+Wolfe Island has a Canada Post office (K0H 2Y0) and telephone exchange (+1-613-385-).

-Wolfe Island can be reached by ferry from both Canada and the United States.
-The ferry from Kingston (Wolfe Islander III) is operated by the Ministry of Transportation and is free of charge.
+Wolfe Island can be accessed by ferry from Canada and the United States.
+The ferry from Kingston (Wolfe Islander III) is operated by the Ministry of Transportation (MTO) and is free of charge.
 This ferry operates from two locations: the Summer Dock located in Marysville and the Winter Dock located at Dawson Point.
 This route includes an underwater air bubbler system that stretches to the Barrack Street Dock in Kingston, Ontario, whose purpose is to prevent ice buildup along the ferry's route in winter.
 This ferry service is currently being examined in an ongoing transportation study.
 The seasonal Horne's Ferry (May to October) toll ferry to Cape Vincent, New York, first licensed in 1802, is still operated by the descendants of the first licence-holder and is one of the rare Canada-US international border crossings to be privately operated (the others are the Windsor-Detroit's Ambassador Bridge and Sombra–Marine City (Bluewater) Ferry).

 A third ferry runs seasonally to join Wolfe Island to Simcoe Island.

 Wolfe Island is the site of most Kingston radio transmitters; CKWS TV and radio, CKLC, CIKR and CFRC transmit from the island.